mrakgr/The-Spiral-Language/readme.md

         }
 ```

-...but he did have individial operations for log and scalar matrix addition and Hadamarad multiplication so he could piece the required operation together.
+...but he did have individual operations for log and scalar matrix addition and Hadamarad multiplication so he could piece the required operation together.

-The difference between doing it directly and indirectly is the 6 intermediate allocations than the old library required to perform the same thing.
+The difference between doing it directly and indirectly is the 6 intermediate allocations that the old library required to perform the same thing.
 Since GPUs are memory bound, that would make for a vast difference in performance.

 In the old library there simply was not a middle ground between writing all the kernels by hand and having to compose very small pieces in an inefficient manner.
 But the issues with the old arrangement did not stop there.

 Even if one is resolved to do the kernels by hand, some operations when done in composite require tracking a very large number of variables.
-Imagine having to deal with well over a dozen `float *` variables differentiated only by their name inside a single kernel and having no boundary or type checks to speak off.
+Imagine the horror of having to deal with well over a dozen `float *` variables differentiated only by their name inside a single kernel and having no boundary or type checks to speak off.
 The author has had issues with swapping variables around by accident when there are just two of them of the same type in the same function.

 Mentally tracking over a dozen pointers to a tensor, their offsets and sizes with only their names to differentiate them would be simply impossible.
-And the author quickly realized that he cuold not take responsibility for such code in old library.
+And the author quickly realized that he could not take responsibility for such code in old library.

 Machine learning code is the worst in terms of debugging difficulty.
 Back when he first started, the author did appreciate dimensionality checking and had errors with some matrices being incorrectly transposed.
 There was one particular example where he hit 96% on Mnist despite the network propagating gradients in the wrong places.